 The Mentor Coaching hours must occur over a three-month period or longer.
 Of the 10 hours of mentoring, three hours must be one-on-one.
 The remaining seven hours may be one-on-one or in a group.

 For the ACC Credential, the Mentor Coach must be a current ICF Credential-holder in good standing at the PCC or MCC level, or be at the ACC level in good standing and have renewed their credential at least once.

 Visit the Mentor Coaching page for more information about mentoring and, if needed, to find a mentor coach.

 Candidates on the ACC ACSTH and Portfolio application paths are required to pass a performance evaluation.
 This evaluation consists of an ICF Assessor’s review of a recorded coaching session with a transcript submitted by the applicant.
-Candidates on the ACTP application path passed a performance evaluation as part of their completion of the program.
+Candidates on the Level 1 / Level 2 / ACTP application path passed a performance evaluation as part of their completion of their coaching education program.